GitauHarrison/notes/http_life_cycle.md

 A website (also known as a host) can be indentified on the internet by a host name such as www.gitauharrison.com.
 They are sometimes called _domain names_.
 These names are mapped to an IP (Internet Protocol) address.

 A host name is used by a client to make a HTTP request to a host.
-The user, the person making the request, can specifiy can use the IP address of the host name but it is more conviniet to use the host name.
+The user, the person making the request, can specifiy to use the IP address of the host name but it is more conviniet to use the host name.
 This is because the host name can be remembered easily.